 Convinced?
 I thought so.

-Oh, and if you have a loved one or friend on the AIP (Autoimmune Protocol or Autoimmune Paleo) Diet, here is my tasty AIP Taco Seasoning Recipe.
+Oh, and if you have a loved one or friend on the AIP (Autoimmune Protocol or Autoimmune Paleo) Diet who still loves taco seasoning, here is my tasty AIP version.
 You will love it whether or not you are on a special diet.
 Oh, and if you aren't familiar with the AIP Diet, this Simple Guide to the AIP Diet is a great introduction!)

 So now on to the homemade taco seasoning recipe that tastes great on so many things…..

 I would strongly recommending purchasing organic spices.
 Many non organic spices are irradiated and so aren't the best choice.